edouerd/edouard-gatsby/pages/pi/index.md

 ---
 title: IBM Presence Insights
 subtitle: An IoT platform/product that helps people get a deeper sense of their physical space and the individuals moving through it.
 I took point on the design of the PI's info–architecture, interaction models, and physical–digital infrastructure setup.
-Check out PI or read my once-ongoing project notes.
-date: "2015-05-06T23:46:37.121Z"
+date: "2015-01-01T23:46:37.121Z"
 layout: post
 readNext: "/ra/"
 path: "/pi/"